 (3) an electronic device that is contained within a clothes washer, clothes dryer, refrigerator, refrigerator and freezer, microwave oven, conventional oven or range, dishwasher, room air conditioner, dehumidifier, water pump, sump pump, or air purifier.
 To the extent allowed under federal and State laws and regulations, a CED that is being collected, recycled, or processed for reuse is not considered to be hazardous waste, household waste, solid waste, or special waste.

-"Covered electronic device category" or "CED category" means each of the following 8 categories of residential CEDs:
+"Covered electronic device category" or "CED category" means each of the following 8 categories of CEDs from covered entities:

 (1) computers and small-scale servers;